opensearch-project/documentation-website/_api-reference/cat/cat-allocation.md

 ---
 layout: default
-title: cat allocation
+title: CAT allocation
 parent: CAT API

 nav_order: 5
 has_children: false
 ---

-# cat allocation
+# CAT allocation
 Introduced 1.0
 {: .label .label-purple }

-The cat allocation operation lists the allocation of disk space for indices and the number of shards on each node.
+The CAT allocation operation lists the allocation of disk space for indices and the number of shards on each node.

 ## Example